Music we love.

 Music We Shouldn't Like But Do

-William - I'd like to hear your pre-Cristy position on Nirvana.
+William, I'd like to hear your pre-Cristy position on Nirvana.
 I think you rolled over too easily on that audio clip.
 Cristy - C'mon.
 Nirvana was a good band, yes; but don't you think they would've been easily replaceable as the godfathers of their genre?
 I think it was the idea of Nirvana that was important.
 They were in the right time and right place and had an effective marketing machine behind them (which I believe you did mention, William).
-Grunge would have taken off with or without Nirvana. — Chad Scoggins
+Grunge would have taken off with or without Nirvana.—Chad Scoggins

-Dirk Tells His Nirvana Story, Comments on the Site, and Becomes a Rock Geek
+Dirk Stratton Tells His Nirvana Story, Comments on the Site,

 Music We Dislike.